AJ Rasmusson - Assistant Professor, BYU Physics and Astronomy

 Professional Bio

 AJ Rasmusson joined the BYU Department of Physics and Astronomy in 2025.
 Broadly, his research interests push frontiers in quantum computing, simulation, sensing, and networking.
-His current focus is in the bosonic quantum motional states of trapped-ion systems for quantum error correction, quantum sensing, and next-generation performance of trapped-ion quantum systems.
+His current focus is on the bosonic quantum motional states of trapped ions for quantum error correction, quantum sensing, and quantum control.